Asyasyarif/RFID-Spacecat/README.md

 ![](https://github.com/AsyaSyarif/RFID-Spacecat/blob/master/header.jpg)
 # Introduction
 Spacecat is an Arduino library for ESP8266/ESP32 to makes things easier that requires authentication with an RFID card.
-With this library you can easily  manage users with RFID card data stored in the cloud and also you can manage by schedule or even with special parameters.
+With this library you can easily  manage the users with RFID card data stored in the cloud and also you can manage by schedule or even with special parameters.

 [![Build Status](https://travis-ci.org/AsyaSyarif/RFID-Spacecat.svg?branch=master)](https://travis-ci.org/AsyaSyarif/RFID-Spacecat)
 [![arduino-library-badge](https://www.ardu-badge.com/badge/Spacecat.svg?)](https://www.ardu-badge.com/Spacecat)